 I, Oliver the fourth, great grandson of Oliver the first, looked into the eyes of my killer, and though my soul slipped through cracks of flesh, my smile remained locked in eternity.

 Startled, the large insect took wing faster than I would have thought possible.
 A shadow fell across my brow, and I turned with my hand still poised in midair.
 I had been so close to finally touching one of these elusive, ethereal insects.

-She did not have the God’s gift of copper hair as I did, a sign of our divinity instead she was cursed with the dreadful glint of flaxen locks.
+“Oliver, it’s almost night.”
+Nellie my younger sister of six years, emerged from around the trail’s curve, unaware of the forbidden encounter.
+She did not have the God’s gift of copper hair as I did, a sign of our divinity.
+Instead, she was cursed with dreadful flaxen locks.
 Despite her sinful nature, she gave my raised hand an innocent, wondering stare.
 Long ago she learned to never look me in the eye.

 “What’s wrong?” she said, her smile fading with my frustration.

 I borrowed her smile, lowered my hand, and said, “Nothing.
 What are you doing out here?”

 “You’re supposed to be giving tonight’s sermon.”
 She said it demurely, being careful to keep her eyes averted.
 My mother still coddled her too much, made her feel a part of this family, much to my disapproval.
 And much to my annoyance, I realized that she was right; I had lost track of time because of the irisfly.

 “Go back,” I commanded, waving her away.
 “Tell mother I’ll be there soon.”

 She began to walk away faster than she had come.